IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 As of this writing, "https://api.datacite.org" (DataCite) and "https://api.test.datacite.org" (DataCite Testing) are the main valid values.

-Out of the box, the Dataverse software is configured to use a test DataCite REST API base URL string.
+Out of the box, the Dataverse Software is configured to use a test DataCite REST API base URL string.
 You can delete it like this:

 ``./asadmin delete-jvm-options '-Ddoi.dataciterestapiurlstring=https\://api.test.datacite.org'``